 His experience with government management issues is diverse, including evaluating service options, strategic planning and internal efficiencies for municipalities in Connecticut, Maine, Massachusetts, New Jersey, New York, Ohio, Pennsylvania, and Wisconsin.
 In New York, he has worked in more than 20 counties from Chautauqua to Essex to Nassau.
 He has worked with communities of several hundred to several hundred thousand to help address the diverse array of challenges they face.

 Recent completed projects led by Mr. Bishop include:

 Also, Mr. Bishop was a key staff member on these projects:

 Outside of CGR, Mr. Bishop actively practices as a paramedic for a non-profit EMS service outside of Rochester.
-He has been an active EMS provider since 1991.
-He is also an Assistant Scoutmaster for an active Boy Scout Troop in Penfield, NY and serves as a youth group advisor.
+He has been an active EMS provider since 1991 and a paramedic since 1995.
+He enjoys being active outdoors in all seasons from the seaside to the mountain top.

 Prior to joining CGR in 2012, Mr. Bishop managed EMS education at the Public Safety Training Center at Monroe Community College for 10 years.
 His work at the Rochester, New York college focused on all aspects of education for EMS including initial certification for emergency medical technicians and paramedics, and leadership.
 Earlier in his career, he served as paramedic, supervisor and operations manager for an urban EMS organization.